 Yesterday I went out with my friend Martyn for a photographic morning with Richmond Park deers.
 This park just outside of London is famous for its deers but also has a nice view over the city (albeit far away) that is perfect for sunrise in some periods.

-It’s not the only park with deers, there’s at least Bushy Park as well, but it’s the largest colony for sure.
+It’s not the only park with deers, there’s at least Bushy Park as well, but here seems to live the largest colony.

-Oh, and dogs should always be on a lead.
+Oh, and dogs should always be on the lead.